Setting up a healthy eating environment at home can do a lot for your wellbeing, and of course, your health.

 3. Create the right mood at meal times

 Why can’t we do that at home too?
-Let every meal time—or at least dinner, be a treat to ourselves after a long and tiring day.
-It doesn’t have to take long…you just have to have the systems up in place.
+Let every meal time be a treat to ourselves.
+It can be especially soothing at dinner after a long and tiring day.
+It doesn’t take long at all if you have to have the systems up in place.

-My dad would drip some essential oils (lavender is calming, lemongrass invigorating) into our oil burner at meals.
+My dad would drip some essential oils (lavender is calming, lemongrass invigorating) into our oil burner during meal times.
 I even know of a family that makes an event of lighting a candle at dinner time (the kids fight over it!)

 4. Hydrate yourself as you eat

-It may be iced water, plain soda water, sparkling water, or warm water…whichever you prefer.
-If you have the time, you can even prepare some plain tea or fruit infused water.
+It may be filled with iced water, plain soda water, sparkling water, or warm water, whichever you prefer!
+If time permits, you can even prepare some plain tea or fruit-infused water.